-During the very wet weather at Newera Ellia, I sometimes take the pack and bivouac for a fortnight in the fine-weather country.
-About a week previous, I send down word to the village people of my intention; but upon these occasions I never give them the elk.
-I always insist upon their bringing rice, &c., for the dogs and myself, in exchange for venison, otherwise I should have some hundreds of noisy idle vagabonds flocking up to me like carrion crows.
+During the very wet weather at Newera Ellia I sometimes take the pack and bivouac for a fortnight in the fine-weather country.
+About a week previous I send down word to the village people of my intention, but upon these occasions I never give them the elk.
+I always insist upon their bringing rice, etc., for the dogs and myself in exchange for venison, otherwise I should have some hundreds of noisy, idle vagabonds flocking up to me like carrion-crows.

 Of course I give them splendid bargains, as I barter simply on the principle that no man shall come for nothing.
-Thus if a man assists in building the kennel, or carrying a load, or cutting bed grass, or searching for lost hounds, he gets a share of meat.
-The others bring rice, coffee, fowls, eggs, plantains, vegetables, &c., which I take at ridiculous rates-a bushel of rice for a full-grown elk, &c.
-The latter being worth a couple of pounds, and the rice about seven shillings.
-Thus the hounds keep themselves in rice, and supply me with every thing that I require during the trip, at the same time gratifying the natives
+Thus, if a man assist in building the kennel, or carrying a load, or cutting bed-grass, or searching for lost hounds, he gets a share of meat.
+The others bring rice, coffee, fowls, eggs, plantains, vegetables, etc., which I take at ridiculous rates-a bushel of rice for a full-grown elk, etc., the latter being worth a couple of pounds and the rice about seven shillings.

-The direct route to this country was unknown to Europeans at Newera Ellia, until I discovered it one day accidentally in following the hounds.
+Thus the hounds keep themselves in rice and supply me with everything that I require during the trip, at the same time gratifying the natives.

-A large tract of jungle-covered hill stretches away from the Moon Plains at Newera Ellia towards the east, forming a Hog's Back of about three and a half miles in length.
-Upon the north side this shelves into a deep gorge, at the bottom of which, flows, or rather tumbles, Fort M'Donald river, on its way to the low country, through forest-covered hills and perpendicular cliffs, until it reaches the precipitous patina mountains, when, in a succession of large cataracts, it reaches the paddy fields in the first village of Péréwellé (guava paddy field).
-Thus the river in the gorge below runs parallel to the long Hog's Back of mountain.
-This is bordered on the other side by another ravine and smaller torrent, to which the Badulla road runs parallel, until it reaches the mountain of Hackgalla, at which place, the ravine deepens into the misty gorge already described.
+The direct route to this country was unknown to Europeans at Newera Ellia until I discovered it one day, accidentally, in following the hounds.

-At one time, if an elk crossed the Badulla road.
+A large tract of jungle-covered hill stretches away from the Moon Plains at Newera Ellia toward the east. forming a hog's back of about three and a half miles in length.
+Upon the north side this shelves into a deep gorge, at the bottom of which flows, or rather tumbles, Fort M'Donald river on its way to the low country, through forest-covered hills and perpendicular cliffs, until it reaches the precipitous patina mountains, when, in a succession of large cataracts, it reaches the paddyfields in the first village of Peréwellé (guava paddyfield).
+Thus the river in the gorge below runs parallel to the long hog's back of mountain.
+This is bordered on the other side by another ravine and smaller torrent, to which the Badulla road runs parallel until it reaches the mountain of Hackgalla, at which place the ravine deepens into the misty gorge already described.

-and gained the Hog's Back jungle, both he and the hounds were lost, as no one could follow through such impenetrable forest without knowing either the distance or direction.
+At one time, if an elk crossed the Badulla road and gained the Hog's Back jungle, both he and the hounds were lost, as no one could follow through such impenetrable jungle without knowing either the distance or direction.

-'They are gone to Fort M'Donald river!'-this was the despairing exclamation at all times when the pack crossed the road, and we seldom saw the hounds again until late that night, or on the following day.
-Many never returned,-and Fort M'Donald river became a by-word as a locality to be always dreaded.
+"They are gone to Fort M'Donald river!"
+This was the despairing exclamation at all times when the pack crossed the road, and we seldom saw the hounds again until late that night or on the following day.
+Many never returned, and Fort M'Donald river became a by-word as a locality to be always dreaded.